deepeshdm/Phishing-Attack-Domain-Detection/README.md

 ## Improvements
-This project was done just for the sake of learning end-to-end ML deployment and not any commercial product.
-Further things which can be done for Improving this model :
+This project was done just for the sake of learning end-to-end ML deployment,so far less focus was given on optimizing model performances.Further things which can be done for Improving this model :
 - Collecting more data which has less "sparse" features.
 - Tunning the currently used models for accuracy.